 (i) For sources with complete permit applications submitted before January 1, 2003: RO = SQ

-(ii) For sources with complete permit applications submitted on or after January 1, 2003: RO = (SQ minus (40/30 * SD))
+(ii) For sources with complete permit applications submitted on or after January 1, 2003: RO = (SQ minus (SD multiplied by 40/30))

-(B) Contributing sources may provide offsets (PO) calculated as follows: PO = CQ minus (40/30 * CD)
+(B) Contributing sources may provide offsets (PO) calculated as follows: PO = CQ minus (CD multiplied by 40/30)

 (C) Multiple sources may contribute to the required offsets of a new source.
 For the formula method to be satisfied, total provided offsets (PO) must equal or exceed the required offset (RO).

-(D) Definitions of factors used in paragraphs (A) (B) and (C) of this subsection:
+(D) Definitions of factors used in paragraphs (A) (B) and (C):

 (i) RO is the required offset of NOx or VOC in tons per year as a result of the source emissions increase.
 If RO is calculated to be negative, RO is set to zero;